ethanmb/ethanmb/README.md

 - ❤ My love for Python grows with each passing day.

-- 🔭 I’m currently working on designing a Functional Movement Screening model using BlazePose pose estimation.
+- 🔭 I’m currently working on designing a model to predict step timing using kinematic data.

 - 🌱 I’m currently learning the the basics of Data Science through Data Camp tutorials and projects.